Welcome to Emergency Medicine at UHL

 This is an exciting and dynamic specialty, but it can also be daunting especially if you haven't worked in an Emergency Department (ED) before.

-The induction programme is designed to give some useful advice to help you in your role within the Emergency Department team.
+The induction programme is designed to give some useful advice to help you in your role within the ED team.

-We hope that you enjoy completing this module as you prepare to start working in the LRI Emergency Department but this is also relevant to those starting in Emergency Medicine in general.
+We hope that you enjoy completing this module as you prepare to start working in the LRI Emergency Department but this information is also relevant to anyone starting in Emergency Medicine.

 Some of our recent trainees have said...